Soundsight Headphones is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Headphone resistance supported: 32 to 600Ω.

-DAC, sound card, amplifier, and external battery in one bottle
+- DAC, sound card, amplifier, and external battery in one package

 Creative Sound Blaster E-Series of external sound cards with headphone amplifier and microphone come in a cardboard box with a similar design.
 On the front, you’ll find the model name and a large photo, as well as a list of supported technologies, ranging from NFC, Bluetooth 4.0, aptX, SBX Pro Studio, Crystal Sound, 600-ohm amplifier, ASIO support, to compatibility with Sony PS4, Microsoft XBOX 360 and XBOX ONE.